VajraK/Moneytree-Tracking-Bot/README.md

    python get_chat_id.py
    ```

-   This script will print the chat ID of the group or individual chat where the bot received the most recent message.
+   This script will print the chat ID of the group or individual chat where the bot was most recently mentioned (i.e., if the bot's name is 'good-bot', then you would mention him by typing @good-bot).
 Use this chat ID in your `.env` file.

 4. **Create a `.env` file:**